LinkedIn Boolean Search Generator

 How to Refine a Search Without Making It Messy

-A good refinement note might look like this: keep the founder title group, remove one strict AND term, keep Germany in the People query if it helps match visible locations, and check Posts for the same topic in the past week.
+A useful refinement note might keep the founder title group, remove one strict AND term, and keep Germany in the People query if it helps match visible locations.
 If you use Sales Navigator, the note should also say which lead or account filters to save.
-That kind of note is more valuable than another clever operator because it tells a small team exactly what to do next.

 A Better Workflow for Founders and Small Teams

 Once the search works, save both the query and the filter setup.
-For example: People search, Germany, German profile language, 2nd degree, query X. Or Posts search, Latest, past week, documents only, query Y. That small habit turns Boolean from a one-off trick into a repeatable prospecting asset.
+For example, save People search, Germany, German profile language, second-degree, and the final query.
+That small habit turns Boolean from a one-off trick into a repeatable prospecting asset.

 From Boolean Search to Real Outreach